Master of Education in Educational Administration, Curriculum and Supervision

 The mission of EACS is to promote critical inquiry that addresses important issues relating to teaching, learning, and leadership in order that service and collaboration among colleagues and the professional communities may be enhanced.

-The EACS Program offers master's (M.Ed.) programs at both the Norman and OU-Tulsa campuses plus occasional cohort programs (OU Health Science Center campus and Online/Blended program) to provide graduate level preparation for leadership positions in elementary and secondary school systems, district-level positions, administrative roles in government, researcher roles in policy and advocacy centers, and scholarly positions in colleges and universities.
+The EACS Program offers master's (M.Ed.) programs at both the Norman and OU-Tulsa campuses plus occasional cohort programs to provide graduate level preparation for leadership positions in elementary and secondary school systems, district-level positions, administrative roles in government, researcher roles in policy and advocacy centers, and scholarly positions in colleges and universities.

 - Tulsa campus: May 15 (Fall admission)